 Then came Swamp Thing, which he co-created with Bernie Wrightson—who also passed away earlier this year, strangely enough.
 Sidebar: I probably should have given Bernie his own write-up back in March, when he died, but honestly, I don’t have many deep, personal memories of his work, as he was getting out of comics just as I was getting started.
 I only caught one or two stories at the back end of the original ST series, after Len & Bernie had already left.
 When I went back and found the back issues later on, they were a revelation, of course.

-Then Wein had a great stint on JLA (beginning with that epic 100th issue, as I discussed a year ago, in my all-time JLA-JSA countdown).
+Then Wein did a bunch of really good Batman stories before a great stint on JLA (beginning with that epic 100th issue, as I discussed a year ago, in my all-time JLA-JSA countdown).
 He also created the Human Target during this period.
 Then he made the jump to Marvel.

 At Marvel, in addition to serving as editor-in-chief for a year, Wein had a long run on the Hulk strip (one of his two favorite characters) from Hulk #179 (Sep.
 1974) through issue #220 (Feb.
 1978), a run that included the creation of Wolverine.
 Then he would add Wolverine to the roster of his new X-Men, which he revamped with Dave Cockrum.
 (Additional new characters introduced here included Nightcrawler, Storm, Colossus, and Thunderbird.)
 He also had a lengthy writing stint on Amazing Spider-Man.